Home Additions · LA County

 Home addition FAQ

-Home additions in LA County typically run about $300–$600+ per square foot, and the figure varies by scope — a single-room addition usually sits at the lower end, while a second-story addition that requires foundation reinforcement and a stair runs higher.
-Because the firm building your project is one we co-own, you pay a fair market price with no markup or referral fee added.
+- Home additions in LA County typically run about $300–$600+ per square foot, and the figure varies by scope — a single-room addition usually sits at the lower end, while a second-story addition that requires foundation reinforcement and a stair runs higher.
+We give you one detailed, line-item estimate after walking the project — transparent pricing for the work itself.

-Yes.
+- Yes.
 Any addition that increases square footage requires a building permit and plan check, and most also trigger review of setbacks, floor-area ratio (FAR), and structural and energy (Title 24) requirements.
 A second-story addition adds load-path and foundation review.
-We handle the permit process directly as the firm doing the work.
+We pull the permit under our own CSLB license and handle the process directly as the contractor doing the work.

-That is the goal.
+- That is the goal.
 We design the addition to match your existing rooflines, exterior finishes, and interior detailing so it reads as one home rather than a bolt-on.
-Because the same firm designs and self-performs the build, the integration is handled by the people accountable for the result.
+Because the same team designs and self-performs the build, the integration is handled by the people accountable for the result.